 Outside my counselling training, I have over ten years’ experience of working as a volunteer in bereavement support for a national charity.
 I am also actively involved in planning suicide prevention initiatives for the city.

-I have completed the Foundations of Counselling course at The Academy: SPACE in Sheffield, and am currently on Student placement with Rainbow.
+I have completed the Foundations of Counselling course at The Academy: SPACE in Sheffield, and am currently on placement with Rainbow.

 Monday to Thursday daytime.